Clean up quote intake, renewal follow-up, and service requests before they get buried

 Quote requests arrive from everywhere

-Web forms, emails, referrals, and phone notes all start the same way: someone has to gather missing information, log it in the right system, and remember the next step.
+Web forms, emails, referrals, carrier notes, and phone messages all start the same way: someone has to gather missing information, log the request, and remember the next step.

 Renewal follow-up is repetitive and easy to lose track of